 I know that legal action can sometimes be overwhelming and confusing.
 If you don't feel like you understand your options, just ask, and I will ensure that you are well-informed so that you can feel confident in your legal options as you move forward.

 The first step in working with us is to develop a plan to help you get the outcome and results you need.
 Through my understanding of the law and your understanding of the specific circumstances, we will craft a path to your legal success.

 Telephone or Virtual Consultation

-Your health and well-being is important to me.
-Schedule your free telephone, virtual or socially distanced appointment today.
+Your health and well-being are important to me.
+Schedule your free telephone, virtual, or socially distanced appointment today.

 I was very pleased with the response time and the assistance I received from Cannon Legal Firm.
 They gave me a free consultation and answered my questions.
 I will definitely be recommending Cannon Legal Firm to anyone who needs estate planning advice.

 Fast response time and very helpful.
 Offered free virtual consultation.
 Highly recommend.

 A Living Trust is a declaration for the management of the assets of the Settlor (the creator of the Trust) that is effective upon its creation for the administration and distribution of assets titled in the name of the Trust.
 The assets are managed by an individual called a Trustee who is tasked with following the terms of the Trust and complying with the Probate Code, but usually without supervision by the Court.
 It has the benefit of avoiding probate (if the assets are properly transferred to it) and also for the management of the assets of the Settlor during the Settlor’s lifetime, which can also avoid a conservatorship.